huggingface/blog/fine-tune-vit.md

     trainer.create_model_card(**kwargs)
 ```

 The resulting model has been shared to [nateraw/vit-base-beans](https://huggingface.co/nateraw/vit-base-beans).
-I'm assuming you don't have pictures of bean leaves laying around, but if you do, give it a try! 🚀
+I'm assuming you don't have pictures of bean leaves laying around, so I added some examples for you to give it a try! 🚀